AmrOuf/weight-converter/README.md

 You can try the application through this link http://bit.ly/32Kztwg

 ### Further improvements
-- Make the user choose the units of both the input and output weights from a drop-down menu
+- Make the user choose the units of the input and output weights from a drop-down menu